asgard-born/Skills/Readme.md

     - Iteratively removes all forgettable skills while maintaining base connectivity.
     - Updates each skill via the view model contract.
 - Recalculates articulation points to ensure remaining skills are still connected.
 ---

-## Why DFS is Used

-DFS efficiently explores the skill tree and calculates low-link values for articulation points.
-This ensures no learned skill becomes disconnected from the base skill when forgetting skills.

----

 ## Notes